Watchmaking circuit, Porrentruy

 - This circuit includes a tour of the sundials of the Botanical Gardens, the Meridian in the building of the cantonal high-school, the church of St. Peter, and the Town Hall with its Meridian.

-- Other worthwhile stops along the way: the Foucault Pendulum, the clock of the Porte de France, the Museum of the Hôtel-Dieu and the Fondation Horlogère.
+- Other worthwhile stops along the way: the Foucault Pendulum, the clock of the Town-hall, the Museum of the Hôtel-Dieu and the Fondation Horlogère.

 Rue du 23-Juin 20